Australia national rugby union team: 2010s

-2015 was a good year for the Wallabies, they won the Rugby Championship defeating South Africa (24-20), Argentina (9-34) and New Zealand (27-19).
-They failed to claim the Bledisloe Cup, however losing to their Trans-Tasman rivals the following week in Auckland 41-13.
-Then it was time for the Rugby World Cup.
-Australia was in "the pool of death" alongside Wales, Fiji, England and Uruguay.
-The Wallabies first match was against Fiji which Australia won 28–13.
-Then Australia slaughtered Uruguay 65–3.
+2015 was a good year for the Wallabies, winning a shortened Rugby Championship (due to the Rugby World Cup that year) by defeating South Africa (24–20), Argentina (9-34) and New Zealand (27–19).
+They failed to reclaim the Bledisloe Cup, however losing to their Trans-Tasman rivals the following week in Auckland 41–13.
+For the 2015 Rugby World Cup Australia was in "the pool of death" alongside Wales, Fiji, England and Uruguay.
+The Wallabies first match was against Fiji which Australia won 28–13, then Australia defeated Uruguay 65–3.
 In the third round Australia defeated England at Twickenham 33–13, eliminating the host nation from their own World Cup.
 In the last pool match Australia luckily defeated Wales 15–6.
 In the quarter-finals they scraped a "controversial" win over Scotland by 35–34.
 They then defeated Argentina in the semi-finals which took them to the Grand Final against New Zealand, which they lost 34–17.

 2016 went badly for the Wallabies, the beginning of a severe downward trend in their results.
-In June the Australians hosted a three-test series against Six Nations winners England, coached by former Wallabies overseer Eddie Jones.
+In June the Australians hosted a three-test series against Six Nations winners England, coached by former Wallabies coach Eddie Jones.
 England won all three games, by 39–28, 23–7 and 44–40 respectively.
 Although they finally finished in 2nd place, with two wins over Argentina and one over South Africa, they lost both games against New Zealand in the Rugby Championship plus the third Bledisloe test that year, continuing a miserable run against their trans-Tasman rivals.
-In the end of year internationals, Australia managed wins against Wales (32–8), Scotland (23–22) and France (25–23), but lost to Ireland 27–24 before losing a fourth game against England by 37–21.
+In the end of year internationals, Australia managed wins against Wales 32–8, Scotland 23–22 and France 25–23, but lost to Ireland 27–24 before losing a fourth game against England by 37–21.